 The mission of the University's MOT program is to graduate a diverse population of practitioners who have the skills necessary to analyze human occupation and to implement science-driven and evidence-based interventions that promote quality of life for the clients whom they serve.
 The graduates will contribute to their profession and to a global society through their competence, ethical standards and professionalism.

-Occupational Therapy (OT) is a health and rehabilitation profession that is anticipated to grow rapidly into the next century.
 Occupational therapists provide services to individuals of all ages who have physical, developmental, emotional and/or social deficits.
 Because of these conditions, individuals need specialized assistance in learning functional skills, which enable them to live independent, productive and satisfying lives.
 This degree program utilizes state-of-the-art campus facilities with innovative technology to deliver a student-centered curriculum.